RAJASHEKHAR-KANUKUNTLA/VSDSquadron-Mini-based-logic-gate-training-kit/README.md

 - Buzzer for auditory feedback
 - Resistors and connecting wires

-## Circuit Diagram
-*Include a link or image of your circuit diagram if available.*

 ## Code Overview
 ### Libraries Required
 - `Wire.h` for I2C communication